Asem758/iub-canteen-management-system/README.md

 ## Usage

-Setting Up the System
+### Setting Up the System

-Login and Authentication:
+### 1. Login and Authentication:

-Upon accessing the system, users will be prompted to log in using their university credentials (for staff/admin) or as guests (for customers).
+- Upon accessing the system, users will be prompted to log in using their university credentials (for staff/admin) or as guests (for customers).
-Provide necessary login instructions and credentials if applicable.
+- Provide necessary login instructions and credentials if applicable.

-Navigating the Dashboard:
+### 2.Navigating the Dashboard:

-Describe the dashboard interface, highlighting key sections such as order management, inventory, menu customization, and analytics.
+- Describe the dashboard interface, highlighting key sections such as order management, inventory, menu customization, and analytics.

-Order Processing:
+### 3. Order Processing:

-Explain the process of placing, processing, and tracking orders from the user's perspective.
+- Explain the process of placing, processing, and tracking orders from the user's perspective.
+-
-Administrator Functions
+### Administrator Functions

-Inventory Management:
+### 1. Inventory Management:

-Guide administrators on how to manage inventory, including adding new items, updating stock levels, and receiving alerts for low inventory.
+- Guide administrators on how to manage inventory, including adding new items, updating stock levels, and receiving alerts for low inventory.

-Menu Customization:
+### 2. Menu Customization:

-Demonstrate how administrators can customize the menu by adding new items, removing outdated items, and specifying dietary information.
+- Demonstrate how administrators can customize the menu by adding new items, removing outdated items, and specifying dietary information.

-Analytics and Reports:
+### 3. Analytics and Reports:

-Showcase how administrators can access and interpret sales analytics and reports to make informed decisions.
+- Showcase how administrators can access and interpret sales analytics and reports to make informed decisions.

-Customer Functions
+### Customer Functions

-Placing Orders:
+### 1. Placing Orders:

-Illustrate how customers can browse the menu, select items, and place orders through the system.
+- Illustrate how customers can browse the menu, select items, and place orders through the system.

-Tracking Orders:
+### 2. Tracking Orders:

-Explain how customers can track their orders and receive notifications/alerts regarding order status updates.
+- Explain how customers can track their orders and receive notifications/alerts regarding order status updates.

 ![admin-dashboard](https://github.com/Asem758/iub-canteen-management-system/assets/79334393/8f51fc05-386f-41d8-9993-c2b52cd228d8)
 ![admin-login-page](https://github.com/Asem758/iub-canteen-management-system/assets/79334393/c4e09f6c-e3b3-4e64-9c6a-807f4bc0a49a)